Country selection

 Socialist Republic of Vietnam

-(Regulation) Decree No. 54/2017/ND-CP – Detailing Some Articles and Measures to Implement the Law on Pharmacy (Decree54 – Vietnamese) (English-Decree54 - Unofficial translation) (Effective July 1, 2017)
+(Regulation) Decree No. 54/2017/ND-CP – Detailed Regulations on a Number of Articles and Measures for Implementing the Pharmacy Law (Decree54 – Vietnamese) (Effective July 1, 2017)

 Ministry of Health